caelen-cater/food-tracker/README.md

 2. Navigate to the install and open it in a browser

+   Note: If you intend to use this in it's API form, do not use user ID 1, as it can openly be changed by UI.php

 ## Obtaining FDA API Key

 To obtain an FDA API key, visit [FDA API Developer Portal](https://open.fda.gov/apis/authentication/) and follow the registration process.